dojo/meta/STYLE.md

 	[ 1, 2, 3 ].forEach((value) => console.log(value));
 	```

-1. When functions are not *literal functions*, arrow functions *SHOULD NOT* be used:
+1. When functions are not anonymous arguments to a function, arrow functions *SHOULD NOT* be used:

 	```ts
 	// correct